 Dimensions of Human, Guinea pig and Mouse ears derived from 3-D reconstructions

-When it comes to drug distribution in the ear the length of the spirallly-wound tubes is of prime importance.
+So, when it comes to drug distribution in the ear the length of the spirallly-wound tubes is of prime importance.
 This is because the fluids in the ear are not moving (they do not flow) so that drug movement along the ear is dominated by diffusion.
 Diffusion is very fast over short distances, but becomes very slow over the distances involved along the cochlea.

 The plot below shows the time it takes for a small drug to diffuse different distances

 It takes 3 Hours to diffuse along the 4.7 mm length of the mouse cochlea.

 It takes 2 Days to diffuse along the 17.1 mm length of the guinea pig cochlea.